Daryl Duke Prize winner, Amir Kahnamouee, awarded the Jim Burt Screenwriting Prize

 Changing the world, one story at a time

-The Daryl Duke Foundation will award a prize of $25,000 for excellence in either a treatment or a screenplay for an unproduced long-form dramatic film telling a fictional story.
+The Daryl Duke Foundation will award a prize of $25,000 for excellence in a screenplay for an unproduced long-form dramatic film telling a fictional story.

 Daryl Duke: A True Canadian Original

 The Daryl Duke Prize Jury:

 R.H.
 Thomson has been one of Canada’s leading actors for three decades, performing extensively on stage, television and film, and winning awards for acting, directing and writing.
 His work encompasses a wide range of roles as an actor, as well as a career as a director, narrator and television host.
 An arts advocate and activist, Robert has toured extensively with the baroque orchestra Tafelmusik and leads an international project of remembrance for the 1914-18 War, The World Remembers.